bmndc/nokia-leo/README.md

 	- Alternatively you can sideload [CrossTweak] and press 3 to toggle call recording.

 ## Known issues
+- While HMD claimed the shell as being made from "durable" polycarbonate and glossy plastic finish, I quickly discovered that the phone is susceptible to scratches if you're not careful.
+Not as serious as the plastic back panel of the 2720 Flip, and with the phone being my burner I've decided to leave it bareboned, but consider getting a protective case for peace of mind.
-- The multiple clips holding the back panel can be stressed and quickly broken.
-Speaker is decent, but muffled on strong bass. *For tactile responses on keypad presses, turn on Keypad vibration under Settings → Device → Accessibility.*
+- If you open the back panel too often, the clips holding the panel might be stressed and quickly broken.
+	- Decent speaker, but can be muffled on strong bass.
-	- *Note that phone shutting itself down or not receiving any charges often come down to loose or dirty battery connectors or charging port and not software problem.
-Happened to me once, got the phone checked and repaired for less than $10.*
+	- *Note that phone shutting itself down or not receiving any power usually come down to loose or dirty battery connectors or charging port, and not software problem.
+Happened to me once, got the phone repaired for less than $10.*
-- **[MAJOR]** Battery can drain heavily (from 5–7 days of 4G standby to 18 hours, or 2 hours in active usage) if you leave Wi-Fi or mobile data on at all time, e.g. to be immediately notified of incoming WhatsApp messages.
-It's better to turn them off if you don't plan to use Internet connection, and only turn them on periodically to check for notifications.
+- **[MAJOR]** Battery can drain quickly (from 3–5 days of 4G standby to 18 hours, or 2 hours in active usage) if you leave Wi-Fi or mobile data on at all time, e.g. to be immediately notified of incoming WhatsApp messages.
+	- It's better to turn them off if you don't plan to use Internet connection, and only turn them on periodically to check for notifications.
 - **[MAJOR]** Keypad frequently registering multiple or no keystrokes instead of a single-press, because of keypad design and keypress timeout interval being too short in `keyboard.gaiamobile.org`.
 [BananaHackers' guide on fixing the keypad speed] may help
 - **[MAJOR]** A-GPS failing to lock your current position on 4G LTE, possibly due to interferences with TDD bands ⇒ workaround: change your A-GPS APN settings under *Settings → Mobile network & data → APN settings* or switch to 2G/3G for the phone to retrieve GPS information properly (*Settings → Mobile network & data → Carrier - SIMx → Network type → 3G/2G*).
 Might be major issue for those in the US where 2G/3G has been shut down.
 - **[MAJOR]** B2G takes up large chunk of memory, and RAM optimizations leading to the phone joining Doze deep sleep immediately and aggressive task killing after a few minutes, making opening or exiting apps horribly slow, and notifications—including incoming WhatsApp calls—being delayed.